ArtFXDev/silex-doc/docs/td/Silex/Plugins/Plugins.md

 Houdini --> *silex_houdini*

 When you open a DCC from silex, the DCC's repositroy is used.
-It add special features in a **Silex** shelf, and combines all features from silex in addition to the features specific to the DCC.
+It add special features in a **Silex** shelf, and combines all features from silex_client in addition to the features specific to the DCC.

 ___
 ## In the belly of the repository :